"You put everything under his feet." Psalm 8

 Some time ago I showed a tour group around the region where I live, offered them a little local history.
 Most of them, like me, were Dutch-American.
 I told them what I just told you—how spongy and rich the Iowa land was when it was untouched.
 I told them how awed Lewis and Clark at the vast tall-grass prairie that existed all around.

 What an immense blessing—this dominion we’ve been given.
 What admirable authority he’s given us.
 He’s put so incredibly much under our feet.
-In a way, he’s signed over the works of his hands and blessed us with his own treasured abundance.
+In a way, he’s signed over the works of his hands and blessed us therefore with his own treasured abundance.